xitrum-framework/xitrum-doc/guide/async.rst

   // Need something like "123" for Firefox to work respondText("<html><body>123", "text/html")

-  // Most browser does not execute <script> snippets right away,
+  // Most clients (even curl!) do not execute <script> snippets right away,
   // we need to send about 2KB dummy data to bypass this problem for (i <- 1 to 100) respondText("<script></script>\n")